JavanCook/JavanCook.github.io/_posts/2015-08-24-an-introduction-to-usb-protocol.md

 These sources provided me with a rudimentary knowledge of USB devices, enough to get started with anyway.
 Essentially, in addition to a Vendor and Product identifiers, USB devices feature Configurations, Interfaces and Endpoints, a combination of which control how the device works.
 The top level is the Configuration which controls what the device does.
 Whilst a device can have more than one Configuration associated with it, only one can be active at any time, and it is selected by the device driver.
-A given Configuration can have a number of Endpoints which specifies the functions of the device, usually one function per Interface.
+A given Configuration can have a number of Interfaces which specifies the functions of the device, usually one function per Interface.
 Again, Interfaces can have alternate settings associated with them and only one can be active at once.
-Finally, Interfaces have Configurations which are used to transfer the data in and out of the device and cannot be shared between Interfaces.
+Finally, Interfaces have Endpoints which are used to transfer the data in and out of the device and cannot be shared between Interfaces.

 <figure>
 <center><a href="/assets/images/USBdevice.png"><img src="/assets/images/USBdevice.png" align="middle" width="500" ></a></center>